Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 Steps \ref{1O}, \ref{2O} and \ref{3O} are inter-connected and must be carried out all simultaneously, in contrast to the uncharged case (the wave equation) c.f.\ \cite{BH}.
 Step \ref{4O} and \ref{5O} are also connected and moreover rely crucially on the results of steps \ref{2O} and \ref{3O}.
 The last step \ref{6O} requires the results of \ref{4O} and \ref{5O} together with some additional point-wise decay hypothesis of the scalar field Cauchy data.

 The distinction between the degenerate and non-degenerate energy is due to the causal character of $\partial_t$, the Killing vector field which allows for energy conservation.
 While on Minkowski space-time $\partial_t$ is everywhere time-like, this is not true on black hole space-times since $\partial_t$ then becomes null on the event horizon.
 For this reason, the energy conserved by $\partial_t$ is called degenerate.
-To obtain the so-called non-degenerate energy, which is the most natural to consider, the use of red-shift estimates is required, c.f.\ section \ref{RSoverline} for a more precise description.
+To obtain the non-degenerate energy (the most natural to consider) the use of red-shift estimates is required, c.f.\ section \ref{RSoverline} for a more precise description.

-To prove time decay of the energy --- one of the main objectives of this paper --- we use the $r^p$ method : from the boundedness of the $r^p$ weighted energies, one can roughly retrieve time decay $t^{-p}$ of the un-weighted energy.
+To prove time decay of the energy (the main objective of this paper) we use the $r^p$ method : from the boundedness of the $r^p$ weighted energies, one can roughly retrieve time decay $t^{-p}$ of the un-weighted energy.

 For steps \ref{1O} to \ref{4O}, we mainly use the vector field method, which is a robust technique to establish $L^2$ estimates with the use of geometry-inspired vector fields and the divergence theorem, c.f.\ Appendix \ref{appendix}.
 The principal difficulty, when we apply the energy identity to a vector field $X$, is to absorb an interaction \footnote{This term is the source of the criticality with respect to $r$ decay that we describe in the introduction and in section \ref{chargedprevious}.} term between the scalar field and the electromagnetic part of the form